-In studying for any academic award it is important that candidates feel part of a community.
-This can be more challenging when studying part-time and with significant professional and other commitments.
-This programme is designed to help you to develop a sense of belonging to your cohort group (those beginning MA studies at the same time as you) through face-to-face meetings at weekend workshops and through discussion groups using our Virtual Learning Environment (Canvas).
+In studying for any academic award it is important that you feel part of a community.
+This can be more challenging when studying part-time, with significant professional and other commitments.
+This programme is designed to help you to develop a sense of belonging to your cohort group through face-to-face meetings at weekend workshops and through discussion groups using our Virtual Learning Environment (Canvas).

 It’s important to decide how to fund your course before applying.
 Use our finance guide for postgraduate students to learn more about postgraduate loans and other funding options.

 We offer a fantastic range of ARU scholarships and bursaries, which provide extra financial support while you're at university.

 Candidates for admission would normally have a first degree of at least a good upper second in any discipline.
 However, this course has been designed for serving professionals in the police and related professions/work sectors, who will be considered for their suitability on the basis of APEL (recognition of prior learning), using the principles outlined by the College of Policing.

 Whether you're studying entirely online or through a blend of face-to-face and online learning in September 2020, you'll need a computer and reliable internet access to successfully engage with your course.
 Before starting the course, we recommend that you check our technical requirements for online learning.

 We welcome applications from international and EU students, and accept a range of international qualifications.